The Bankrate promise

 If both of your parents have died, you’re considered an independent student.
 This means your information — not your parent’s — is evaluated, including your income, assets and expenses.
 Step Three of the FAFSA will ask: “At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
 Checking “yes” next to this question will allow you to skip Step Four, which asks about your parents’ information.

 You may be asked to submit a death certificate for your parents, especially if your parent passed away after previously being included in your FAFSA documentation.
 Some schools may still request W2s or other financial information from your parents if they recently became deceased but will not consider that income on your application.
 Talk to the admissions office for your school to determine what is needed.

 What to do if your parent died after filling out the FAFSA

 If a parent died after you submitted your FAFSA, there are ways to adjust your FAFSA.
 A good first course of action is to call the financial aid office of the school you’re planning to attend and request a form to update your financial aid information.
 Different schools might have different procedures and forms to complete.

 You can also go to the Federal Student Aid website and update your Student Aid Report (SAR) to reflect the most recent change.
-If both of your parents have died, you’ll need to change your dependency status to become an independent student.
+If both of your parents have died, you must change your dependency status to become an independent student.

-However, you may be able to appeal this with your college given the circumstances.
-Some colleges will make an exception and ignore the death benefit when calculating your total income, though the payout may still be considered an asset to the extent that it hasn’t been spent — which could disqualify you from some need-based aid.
+However, you may be able to appeal this with your college, given the circumstances.
+Some colleges will make an exception and ignore the death benefit when calculating your total income.
+However, the payout may still be considered an asset to the extent that it hasn’t been spent — which could disqualify you from some need-based aid.
 It’s best to speak with your financial aid office with questions about the process or to learn more about your options.